MQTT client examples

 Hello MQTT C

-In this tutorial, you will learn how to use MQTT client in C with Cumulocity IoT using pre-defined messages (called “static templates”).
+In this tutorial, you will learn how to use MQTT client in C with Cumulocity using pre-defined messages (called “static templates”).

 Prerequisites